peppapig450/Computer-Science-A/MagpieChatbot/Answers.md

 ## Activity 3

+---

 ### Exploration: Using the API

 ---

 > **Question:** What value is returned by indexOf if the substring does not occur in the string?

-If the substring does not occur in the string `indexOf` returns -1
+If the substring does not occur in the string, `indexOf` returns -1.

 ---

 ### Exploration: Understand the new method

 ---

+> Table for tracing the values `psn`, `before`, and `after` each time the program control reaches the point in the method indicated by the comment

 | Iteration | psn | before | after |
 | :-------: | :-: | :----: | :---: |